austinhuang0131/austinhuang0131.github.io/index.md

 Glad you asked!
 I'm proud of my Shanghainese heritage.
 Also, I speak Shanghainese!

 ### This site?
-I try to use components from responsible/ethical sources.
-Except my domain registrar (you can't control that), everything is open source.
+I try to use components from responsible sources.
+No Cloudflare.
+No Google.
+No cookies. *No problemo.*

 * The pages are [on GitHub](https://github.com/austinhuang0131/austinhuang0131.github.io).
 Powered by Jekyll with [HydeJack](https://hydejack.com/) theme.
 * The domain is registered by [Vondelphia](https://von.enterprises/aff.php?aff=1870) (affiliate link).
 * I use nameservers from [deSec.io](https://desec.io).
 * I use analytics from [GoatCounter](https://goatcounter.com).
 Here are [public stats for this website](https://0131.goatcounter.com).

-No Cloudflare.
-No Google.
-No cookies. *No problemo.*

 ### Hey, you look cool.
 You can [request my services](/services) or [donate to me](/donate)!
 You can also contact me: